-Things are starting in just under a week in Orlando, but I wanted to share my plans with everyone, and lay down my Rules for EMC World.
-These rules are very similar to last years Rules, but I’ve updated a bit to include Twitter in the discussion as I set the expectations before I start.
+Things are starting in a few days up in Boston, but I wanted to share my plans with everyone, and lay down my Rules for EMC World.
+These rules are very similar to last years Rules, but I’ve updated a bit as I do every year.

 All information in this post was gathered from the presenters and presentation.
 It does not reflect my opinion unless clearly indicated (Italics in parenthesis).
 Any errors are most likely from my misunderstanding a statement or imperfectly recording the information.
 Updates to correct information are reflected in red, but will not be otherwise indicated.

 All statements about the future of EMC products and strategy are subject to change at any time due to a large variety of factors.

 As indicated, if I learn later that something I posted was incorrect, I will endeavor to correct it, but it may not be immediate.

 Topics of Conversation

 As a general rule, if I, or the person I am talking to at the time, has a beverage in their hand, I’m not blogging/tweeting it.
 If it is blatantly clear that the information is public, I will share it in a constructed post during, or shortly after, EMC World.